zcaudate-me/ribol/README.md

   - `errorkit` provided the guiding architecture for `ribol`.
 However, ribol updates `errorkit` with more options for controlling exceptions, uses `ex-info` which is part of core and has an updated and more understandable syntax.

-  - `swell` was written specifically to work with the `slingshot` `try+/catch+` packages and I thought that the two together carried too much baggage. `ribol` has no dependencies.
+  - `swell` was written specifically to work with the `slingshot` `try+/catch+` packages and I thought that the two together carried too much baggage. `ribol` has no such dependencies.

 ## Tutorial

-Because we are dealing with exceptions, the best way to do this is to use a test framework.
-In this case, we are using midje
+Because we are dealing with exceptions, the best way to do this is to use a test framework so that exceptions can be seen.
+In this case, we are using midje:

 #### 0 - setup